openworm/owmeta/README.md

 Syntactical constructs in this library are intuitive and easy to understand what they will return within the knowledge domain of *C. elegans*, rather than in the programming domain of its underlying technologies.
-Wherever possible, pure-python libraries or those with few compilation requirements, rather than those that create extra dependencies on external native libraries are used.
+Wherever possible, pure Python libraries or those with few compilation requirements are used.

 Relationship to [ChannelWorm](https://github.com/openworm/ChannelWorm)
 -----------------------------